cagov/design-system/.github/ISSUE_TEMPLATE/design-system-02-review-ux.md

 A component proposal for the design system needs a UX review.

+## Component name

 ## Checklist
 - [ ] User research
 - [ ] Design
-- [ ] Content design
-- [ ] Content strategy
+- [ ] Content UX
 - [ ] Accessibility
 - [ ] Analytics
 - [ ] Impact

 ### User research
-*Has user research been conducted?*
+*Has any user research been conducted on this project?
+If so, please describe.*

 ### Design
-*Anything needed to know about designing this component*
+*Anything needed to know about reviewing the design of this component?*

 - [ ] Screenshots of Designs
-- [ ] Notes on responsive design?
+- [ ] Review of responsive design

 #### Screenshots
-*You can include a public link to a design asset, but please provide design screenshots at 100% size so that everyone can see the design.*
+*Include a public link to a design asset.
+Please provide design screenshots at 100% size so that everyone can see the design.*

 ### Content design
 *What content elements or assets does a content editor need to provide?*